mix1o/social-app-rikuseto/README.md

 - Create and Login to your account
 - Add new new posts with photos, comment on different posts and like them
 - View your liked history and created posts.
-- Buy credits using creditcard
 - Delete your account, change your pasword or user avatar
 - Sort posts by recent and popular
+- View notifications
+- Send message to user

 ## Tech Stack